Drawing on the flavor of classic Buffalo chicken wings, this chili is super easy, and loaded with delicious flavor!

 - Combine all spice mix ingredients in a small bowl.
 Stir well to combine.
 Set aside.

 - Combine olive oil, onion, celery and garlic in a medium large microwave-safe bowl.
 Stir well to combine, then add the spice mix and stir again.

 - Cover bowl with plastic wrap and place in microwave.
 Cook on high power for 2 minutes.
 Remove from microwave, stir well, then cook another 2 minutes.
 Add to the slow cooker.

-- Drain and rinse 2 cans of the beans.
+Drain and rinse 2 cans of the beans.
 Combine beans with chicken broth in a blender container.
-Blend on high for about 30 seconds or until nice an smooth.
+Blend on high for about 30 seconds or until smooth.
 Add to the onion mixture in the slow cooker.

-- Drain and rinse remaining 4 cans of beans, Add beans, tomatoes, green chilis, oregano and chicken to slow cooker and stir to combine.
+Drain and rinse remaining 4 cans of beans, Add beans, tomatoes, green chilis and chicken to slow cooker and stir to combine.
 Cover and cook on low for 6-8 hours.

 - If using Neufchâtel cheese, stir in during the last 30 minutes of the cooking time, stirring occasionally.

 - Serve top with cheddar or Monterrey Jack cheese, chopped cilantro and tortilla chips, if desired.